Language Models as Continuous Self-Evolving Data Engineers: Methodology

-\textbf{Data Filtering and Training Data Construction} In order to construct a high-quality training dataset, the data generated in the previous step must first be filtered.
-We begin with length filtering to remove data that is too short or too long.
-Next, we use ROUGE-L \citep{lin-2004-rouge} to measure the similarity between old and new instructions, as well as old and new responses, removing data with high similarity to the existing entries.
-This helps mitigate the issue of reduced model diversity, as discussed by \citet{wu2024progress}.
+To construct a high-quality training dataset, the generated data is cleaned through two steps: length filtering $\mathbb{L}$ removes overly short or long entries, while similarity filtering $\mathbb{S}$ uses ROUGE-L \citep{lin-2004-rouge} to eliminate data with high similarity to existing instructions or responses.
+This process mitigates reduced model diversity, as noted by \citet{wu2024progress}.
+Formally, the process is defined as:

-After these computationally inexpensive filters, we utilize $M_t$ to reward all newly generated data.
-For data intended for instruction tuning, those with a reward greater than $V$ are added to the instruction dataset.
-For data intended for preference training, we compare the rewards of each of the two items and those with large reward values are used as preference responses, otherwise they are used as dispreferred responses.
-These preference pairs, along with their corresponding instructions, are added to the preference data.
-Not only choosing the highest and lowest rewarded responses to construct the preference data is beneficial for the model to capture more fine-grained human preferences and further improve the performance.